A grad student ‘full of dreams and hopes’ was fatally struck by a police car. What an officer said about her later has sparked outrage from Seattle to Capitol Hill | KRDO

 Auderer and Seattle Police did not immediately respond to CNN’s requests for comment.

+The Seattle Community Police Commission, a city entity that provides oversight of the city’s police department, recommended Wednesday that Auderer be placed on unpaid leave as his comments are investigated.
+The recommendation, which the panel made in letter to the city’s police chief, is not binding.

+“There is simply no context that could possibly make these comments acceptable,” the letter reads.

-“The reported explanation that he was mocking lawyers does not make this unprofessional and inhumane conduct any better because it shows … a callous dismissiveness toward police accountability systems,” said the co-chairs of the Seattle Community Police Commission, a city entity that provides oversight of the city’s police department.
+“The reported explanation that he was mocking lawyers does not make this unprofessional and inhumane conduct any better because it shows … a callous dismissiveness toward police accountability systems,” the commission’s co-chairs said in a previous statement, after the footage was released.

 For Kandula’s loved ones, “it is truly disturbing and saddening to hear insensible comments on the bodycam video,” her family told CNN in a statement.